neet-lord/manga-sync/README.md

 Manga Sync
 ==========

-This is a repository that works with manga-indexer (https://github.com/neet-lord/manga-indexer.git) to create a localized manga estate based on the indexes fetched by the indexer.
+This is a repository that works with manga-indexer (https://github.com/neet-lord/manga-indexer.git) to create a localized manga estate based on the indices fetched by the indexer.

 To make it simple, it downloads manga, and keeps track of chapters based on a scraped index.